kubeflow/kubeflow/ROADMAP.md

 * Multi-User Authorization: Add support for K8s RBAC via SubjectAccessReview [#3513](https://github.com/kubeflow/pipelines/issues/3513)

 The 1.1 features are tracked in this [Kanban board](https://github.com/orgs/kubeflow/projects/36)

+## Kubeflow 1.2 Features, Release Date: November 2020

+Kubeflow 1.2 provides valuable enhancements to HyperParameter Tuning, Pipelines, KFServing, Notebooks and the Training Operators, which improve Kubeflow operations and data scientist productivity.

+1.2 includes the following features:

+* Katib 0.10 with the new v1beta1 API
+* Katib support for early stopping.
+* Katib support for custom CRD in the new Trial template.
+* Katib support to resume experiments
+* Katib support for multiple ways to extract metrics
+* KFServing support to add batcher module as sidecar
+* KFServing for the Alibi explainer upgrade to 0.4.0
+* KFServing for Triton inference server rename and integrations
+* Pipelines support for a Tekton backend option.
+* Kubeflow Pipelines 1.0.4, Changelog includes ~20 fixes and ~5 minor features.
+* Notebooks support for Affinity/Toleration configs
+* Update mxnet-operator manifest to v1
+* Correct XGBoostJob CRD group name and add singular name
+* Fix XGBoost Operator manifest issue
+* Move Pytorch operator e2e tests to AWS Prow
+* Support BytePS in MXNet Operator
+* Fix error when conditions is empty in tf-operator
+* Fix success Policy logic in MXNet Operator

+For more details please see this post: https://blog.kubeflow.org/release/official/2020/11/18/kubeflow-1.2-blog-post.html

+## Kubeflow 1.3 Features, Target release: March 2021

+The Kubeflow 1.3 roadmap includes many User Interface (UI) improvements and core Kubeflow component upgrades to improve installation, management, authentication (including Istio upgrades).

+The 1.3 release plan includes the following features:

+User Interface (UI)  enhancements to improve user access to model info & simplify workflows

+* Completely new UIs for KFServing, Katib, Tensorboard & Volumes Manager
+* Important backend updates to Notebooks (i.e. to improve interop with Tensorboard)
+* Notebook image addition (RStudio) and updates (PyTorch, Tensorflow)
+* Kubeflow Pipelines (KFP)
+  * UI reorganization for better User Experience
+  * Manage recurring Runs via new “Jobs” page
+  * Simplified view of dependency graphs

+Core improvements to Kubeflow Installation, Management, Authentication, Istio

+* Manifests cleanup and simplification of GitOps patterns for Kubeflow stack management
+* Refactoring of Istio integration and support for the latest Istio versions
+* Multi-user feature enhancements in Kubeflow Pipelines
+* KFServing v0.5